bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 **Version 2.5.1**
 - **New Hats:** We added the support for custom hats and there are already a few hats inside the game.
 We can add new hats without updating the mod and we're awaiting your hat designs on our discord server.
-- Changed Lovers to ignore Lover's Tasks for Taskwin, while an ImpLover is alive
+- Changed Lovers to ignore Lover's Tasks for task win, while an ImpLover is alive
 - Fixed a bug where garlic was not visible in some places
 - The Security Guard can't place cameras on MiraHQ anymore
-- Fixed a bug on there Airship, where the view of the cameras that the Security Guard placed wasn't centered on the camera.
+- Fixed a bug on the Airship, where the view of the cameras that the Security Guard placed wasn't centered on the camera.

 **Version 2.5.0**
 - **New Role:** [Security Guard](#守衛)